lewisdoukas/scene-classification/README.md

 This repository created for the purpose of creating a model to classify aerial image scenes of critical infrastructure.
 Currently trained and validated on AID dataset using VGG-16, ResNet-50, ViT and a hybrid model ResNet-50 + ViT yielding results of around 99% accuracy.
-More information can be found in the attached report ("AID_SceneClassification_Report.pdf") in Greek.
+More information can be found in the attached [Report](https://github.com/lewisdoukas/scene-classification/blob/main/assets/AID_SceneClassification_Report.pdf) in Greek.

 ## ⛁ Data